 1. For the panna cotta

-4. Divide the cream mixture between ramekins and refrigerate at least 4 hours to overnight.
+4. After 5 minutes, place the pan over medium heat, bring to a light simmer and stir in the sugar until dissolved.
+Divide the cream mixture between ramekins and refrigerate at least 4 hours to overnight.

 5. For the peach sauce